Local Supervising Authority England National Taskforce

 Local Supervising Authority Midwifery Officers (LSAMOs) are integral to the development process.
-Further information about LSAMOs and their forum can be found here on the LSAMOs website.

 The Supervision Taskforce Workstreams

-This workstream aims to:
+This workstream aimed to:

 - Outline and develop the education preparation programme required to support midwives to deploy the new model of supervision ;

-This workstream aims to:
+This workstream aimed to:

 - Develop a model of clinical supervision to be implemented for clinical and non- clinical midwives Develop principles that underpin the model;

-This work stream has been established to: develop the commissioning specification for the new model and ensure that NHS Standard contract appropriately reflects the new model and the associated implementation guidance.
+- Develop the commissioning specification for the new model and ensure that NHS Standard contract appropriately reflects the new model and the associated implementation guidance.

 This work stream was concerned with managing the HR process for staff affected by the dissolution of the LSA and the development of a senior midwifery leadership structure across England.